 Information for Host Organization Applicants

-A commitment and a process for developing and advancing young talent, and a well-defined scope of work or project.
+A commitment and a process for developing and advancing talented individuals that are early in their careers, and a well-defined scope of work or project.

 The following roles and responsibilities apply to host organizations: